jennli/git_lab/README.md

 #Merge
-- this is a wrong notes doc
+- this is a wrong notes doc again

 ### conflicts